pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 ## Querying

-You can now run some queries that filter on the `uuid` column., as shown below:
+You can now run some queries that filter on the `uuid` column, as shown below:

 ```sql
 SELECT *